MakeSchool-Tutorials/Quick-Draw-Emoji-Tutorial/P02-Data-Formatting/content.md

 Until we complete the training step, we won't see the webpage update using the `sample_counts` information, but we can use another `print` statement to help us confirm that things are working correctly before we move on.

 > [action]
+>
 > In `model.py`, where you just added the `load_training_data()` function, add `print(sample_counts)` on the line **before** the last line `return sample_counts`.

 Ensure that you have some data in `samples.txt` and re-run the program.
-Look in the python console to see if the print statement shows the correct number of samples.
+Look in the python console to see if the print statement shows the correct number of samples each time you click "Submit".

 ![sample count in console](assets/sample_count_console.png "sample count in console")